edgelesssys/marblerun/samples/occlum-hello/README.md

     Make sure you specified the correct filename of your target application.

-* If you are running into other issues, it might be helpful to enable Occlum's error logging.
-You can do that with the help of the environment variable `OCCLUM_LOG_LEVEL=error`, which can be set by appending it in front of your run command like this:
+* If you are running into other issues, Occlum's error logging might help:

     ```sh
     OCCLUM_LOG_LEVEL=error make run